isomerpages/nyp-sirs/_services/2c-enhanced-training-support-for-smes-etss.md

 ---
-layout: leftnav-page-content
-title: Enhanced Training Support for SMEs (ETSS)
+title: 'Enhanced Training Support for SMEs (ETSS)'
 permalink: /services/consultancy/etss
-breadcrumb: Enhanced Training Support for SMEs
+breadcrumb: 'Enhanced Training Support for SMEs'
-collection_name: services
-second_nav_title: "Consultancy"
+third_nav_title: Consultancy

 ---

 <b>Enterprises may now apply for the <a href="/services/consultancy/enhanced-training-support-package-etsp">Enhanced Training Support Package (ETSP)</a> for added support for sectors which were directly and severely affected by the COVID-19 pandemic.</b>

 <h4>What is Enhanced Training Support For SMEs (ETSS)?</h4>